 She shook her head.
 Cody looked at the floor.

-Toward dawn, just as pink light was starting to come through the trees, he got up and padded in his bare feet to peek in the living room, where his grandmother was sitting in his father’s chair, her hands folded across her stomach, her eyes resting on nothing in particular.
+Toward dawn, just as pink light was starting to bleed through the trees, Cody got up.
+He padded in his bare feet to the living room, where Granny reclined in the La-Z-Boy, wide awake, her hands folded across her stomach, her eyes resting on nothing in particular.

 She held out the container.
 “Here.”

-The girl rubbed a finger back and forth under her nose.
-“You remember that time my mom parked her car in front of your house?”
-She meant the path that led from the front stoop down to the street.
+“You remember a few weeks ago, when my mom parked her car in front of your house?”
+She meant in front of the path that led from the front stoop down to the street.
 “And your dad came out and started yelling at her?
-My mom said sorry and he just kept yelling, and then he kicked the back of her car and said she oughta show a little more respect?”
+My mom said sorry and he just kept yelling, said she oughta show a little more respect?”

-“Where’s Grandma?”
+“Where’s Granny at?”
 Will asked.

 “Church.
-Father’s Day Fun-k,” Cody hiccupped, “function.”
+Father’s Day fun-k,” Cody hiccupped, “function.”

 Will looked at the cupcakes.